thbonk/contact-mgr-cqrs/README.md

 # contact-mgr-cqrs
-Event Source and CQRS example
+Event Source and CQRS example.

+This is a mirror of https://bitbucket.org/mgivney/contact-mgr-cqrs/